algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 Once you've created your algorithm, any commits to your GitHub repository's _default_ branch will result in a build on Algorithmia.
 At creation, your repository's default branch will be your `master` branch, but you can change this at any time in your repository's settings.

-You can view your algorithm's builds by heading to it's landing page and clicking the "Builds" tab if you are the algorithm's owner.
+You can view your algorithm's builds by heading to its landing page and clicking the "Builds" tab if you are the algorithm's owner.

 #### Publishing GitHub-Hosted Algorithms